AmnezziaCS/ContributorJS/readme.md

 ### Run the script :

-Once all the needed steps are completed, you can run the script.
+Once all the needed steps are completed, you can run the script with the command.

 ```sh
 node .
 ```

 If it runs smoothly, you should get a confirmation message at the end.
-Otherwise you most likely got an error.
+Otherwise it most likely means you got an error.

 The activity might take a bit of time to appear on your profile due to the fact that Git has to process all the data before displaying it.

 ## Troubleshooting 🔧 :